Short academic biography

 Some description of my present and past research projects.

-Stochastic Weather Generator
+Stochastic Weather Generators

 Robust Quasi Monte Carlo

-The tools used in this work are conveniently gathered in two independent Julia packages I developed RandomizedQuasiMonteCarlo.jl and RobustMeans.jl.
-The former package is now deprecated in favor of collaborative QuasiMonteCarlo.jl package where I mostly contributed to the randomization methods.
+The tools used in this work are conveniently gathered in two independent Julia packages I developed: RandomizedQuasiMonteCarlo.jl

 Uncertainty Quantification in Power Systems

-How does uncertainty propagate through a complex system and affects the outputs (quantities of interest)?
+How does uncertainty propagate through a complex system and affect the outputs (quantities of interest)?
 In general, for nonlinear processes, no analytical relation between the inputs and outputs can be found and one needs to use Uncertainty Quantification techniques.
 In this project, the complex system is an electrical network governed by the AC power flow equations, i.e., the Kirchhoff law.
-In the deterministic case, when there is no source of uncertainty, one can find the optimal (most cost-efficient to operate) solution of the AC power flow equations respecting the safety bounds by solving one nonlinear nonconvex constrained optimization problem, the AC-OPF problem.
+In the deterministic case, when there is no source of uncertainty, one can find the optimal (most cost-efficient to operate) solution of the AC power flow equations respecting the safety bounds by solving one nonlinear nonconvex constrained optimization problem: the AC-OPF problem.
 The generalization to the stochastic case is the goal of this work.

 In the stochastic version of AC-OPF, we add to this problem uncertainty.
 The question becomes: “Can we guarantee a reliable and optimal operation for our electrical network with uncertainty?”.
 In mathematical terms, we want to solve the stochastic version of a nonlinear, nonconvex large-scale optimization problem with both equality and inequality constraints.